ImgBotApp/InternetNL/detail/web-mail/ipv6/ns-reach/exp_nl.md

-We check if we can contact all IPv6 enabled name servers over IPv6.
+We testen of we alle nameservers die een IPv6-adres hebben, kunnen bereiken via IPv6.